rubyforgood/rubyforgood.org--old/sponsors.md

 - Small logo on the conference homepage
 - Listed on the website
 - Mention on Twitter
-- Option to pass out swag at the event
 - One ticket to attend the conference

 </div>